-Table 13.
+Table 12.
 UoWM Halls of Residence: bed availability per city

 City Number of beds

 Florina

 Euxeinos Leschi 32

 Department of Agriculture 82

 Kozani

 Owned 90

 Rented 340

 Grevena

 Owned 67

 Kastoria 0

 Ptolemaida 0

-Total 611
+Σύνολο 611

-Student accommodation availability in Florina and Kozani accounts for 78% and 40% respectively.
+Student accommodation availability accounts for 78% and 40% in Florina and Kozani, respectively.
 UoWM aims at expanding accommodation facilities in those University cities with no accommodation as well as in the area where the new campus for the Engineering School is being built in Kozani.

-As regards free meals, the table below demonstrates the number of students who are eligible for free meals.
+In addition, the number of students who are eligible for free meals is demonstrated in the table below (Table 13).